distributed-ledger-technology/vofarm-deno-part/README.md

 ```

-# Closing open positions on ByBit
+## Closing open positions on ByBit
-Click in ByBit on Devivatives, then on Inverse Perpetual.
+Click in ByBit on Derivatives, then on Inverse Perpetual.
 Then on the bottom all open positions can be closed by clicking on Market

 For further examples you might want to check some - e.g. [unit tests](https://github.com/distributed-ledger-technology/vofarm-centralized-variant-as-template/blob/main/src/long-short-exploit-strategy.spec.ts)